 Despite that, the trail maintenance crews have done a truly great job that deserves commendation—I understand that these high trail standards are pretty common throughout Pennsylvania, as well.

 We veered away from the edge of the plateau heading inland and eventually reaching a boggy stretch in the interior.
-We passed a sign that recommended waterproof as this trail is particularly wet.
+We passed a sign that recommended waterproof boots as this part of the trail is particularly wet.
 Soon thereafter the skies opened up and it started heavily raining on us—wet, indeed.

 We pressed on for a few miles before reaching the Lucky Ridge Camp, an unexpected encounter… There was a large grassy field and a covered porch.
 We debated about whether or not we could camp out on their lawn or not.
 No one was around, and it was still raining pretty hard.